1596 Keichō–Fushimi earthquake: Geology

 The event was the third of three destructive earthquakes occurring five days apart across the Japan MTL.
 The region was also previously devastated by the 1586 Tenshō earthquake.
 The first earthquake (Keichō–Iyo earthquake), occurred on September 1.
 It ruptured the Japan MTL at the western Shikoku area.
-It was followed by the Keichō-Bungo earthquake on either September 1 or 5 which affected Beppu Bay.
+It was followed by the Keichō-Bungo earthquake on either September 1 or 4 which affected Beppu Bay.
 The Keichō–Iyo earthquake was inferred to have occurred when the Kawakami and Iyo faults ruptured.
 Due to historical discrepancies, the two dates were proposed for the occurrence of the Keichō-Bungo earthquake.
 This earthquake was caused by faults around Beppu Bay rupturing.
 Tsunamis were reported.
 These earthquakes triggered by coulomb stress transfer within a short timespan is similar to the 1939–1999 earthquake sequence along the North Anatolian Fault.

 Paleoseismological studies on the Japan MTL and Arima–Takatsuki–Rokko–Awaji Fault (ATRAF) began after the Great Hanshin earthquake of 1995.
 Paleoseismic earthquakes were discovered after these studies.
 Radiocarbon dating of these events corresponded to pre-1660 BC, 1660 BC ± 220 AD, 30 ± 220 AD to 600 AD and 16th century AD.
 These earthquakes produced an average right-lateral strike-slip displacement of 1.5 m.
 The most recent event corresponded to the 1596 rupture.
 A surface rupture associated with the earthquake was traced along the Gosukebashi Fault (northern segment of the ATRAF) at the eastern side of Mount Rokkō.
 Surface rupturing may also have occurred along the Higashiura and Nojima faults, southern segments of the ATRAF.
-Geological sstudies however, do not support the existence of a surface rupture along the Nojima Fault.
+Geological studies however, do not support the existence of a surface rupture along the Nojima Fault.
 Another paleoseismic event on the Gosukebashi Fault, dated between 30 ± 220 AD to 600 AD, corresponded to the 416 AD Yamato earthquake, the earliest historical earthquake in Japan.

 Further studies also suggest seismically active faults on Awaji Island, including the Naruto Fault, also ruptured during the same period.
 Segments of the Japan MTL on Shikoku may have also ruptured.
 Studies suggested that the fault segment last ruptured in the 16th century.
 Trenching uncovered that slip of up to 6.9 ± 0.7 m was produced from the most recent event which may be associated with the Keicho–Fushimi earthquake.
 The Ikeda Fault, a segment of the Japan MTL on Shikoku caused 3.5 m of right-lateral and 0.5 m of vertical offset, respectively, which might have been produced during the event.